getgrav/grav-learn/pages/02.content/02.headers/docs.md

     category: docs
 ---

-The headers at the top of a page are completely optional, you don not need them at all for a page to display within Grav.
-There are 3 primary types of pages (**Standard**, **Listing**, and **Modular**) within Grav and each has relevant headers.
+The headers at the top of a page are completely optional, you do not need them at all for a page to display within Grav.
+There are 3 primary types of pages (**Standard**, **Listing**, and **Modular**) within Grav, and each has relevant headers.

 ## Standard Page Headers

 A Standard page is a regular single page.
-There are a numbers of standard header options that are available, these are **valid for all pages**.
+There are a number of standard header options available.
+These are **valid for all pages**.

 ### Title